DF-wu/df_dice/README.md

 If you input else charactor,it would get into infinit loop.
 I don't have a good idea to modify it,you can share your idea if you have any idea.

-I am a little lazy to make a english version.
+I am little lazy to make a english version.
 If you really need it(i don't think this is so useful),I will make it.